Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Oktober 2024 10.32.29 UTC
+- WIB: Minggu, 6 Oktober 2024 11.29.09 UTC
-- WITA: Minggu, 6 Oktober 2024 11.32.29 UTC
+- WITA: Minggu, 6 Oktober 2024 12.29.09 UTC
-- WIT: Minggu, 6 Oktober 2024 12.32.29 UTC
+- WIT: Minggu, 6 Oktober 2024 13.29.09 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: inspirational
+Kategori: friendship